Cost of Living in Atlanta & Relocation Tips

-There are some key factors to consider when choosing the next city you want to call home, from great breweries and restaurants to cost of living and quality of life.
-Atlanta is often known for being an affordable mid-sized city, with lots to explore and plenty of job opportunities.
+There are key factors to consider when choosing the next city you want to call home— from the selection of local breweries and restaurants to the cost of living and quality of life.
+Atlanta is often known for being an affordable mid-sized city with lots to explore and plenty of job opportunities.
 But with rising housing costs nationwide, how far will your dollar really get you?
 Read on to find out.

 Looking for an apartment in Atlanta?
 AptAmigo can help you find the right place for your budget.
 With a personal apartment expert by your side, the process is no-stress and tailored to your needs (and did we mention completely free?)
 Get started here!